SunnySuite/Sunny.jl/docs/src/parallelism.md

 ```

 You can think of each process as a separate computer running a fresh Julia
-environment, so we'll need to import Sunny and define our function inside each
+environment, so we'll need to import Sunny and define our function in each of
-of them.
+these environments.
 This is easily achieved with the `@everywhere` macro.
 ```julia
 @everywhere using Sunny